koustubhmoharir/linux/_posts/2022-01-17-redirection-piping.md

 If the shell has the `-C` (no clobber) option active, redirection to a file with `>` will fail with an error.
 This is useful to prevent accidental overwriting of files with a redirection.
 To use an overwriting redirection in this case, the `>|` operator can be used instead of `>`.
 This operator overrides the `-C` option to allow overwriting.

+The file `/dev/null` is a special file that ignores anything written to it.
+This can be used to ignore the output or error or both with appropriate redirections.
+For example, `command > /dev/null 2>&1` redirects both the standard output and standard error to `/dev/null` ensuring that anything sent to these streams is simply discarded.

 The `<` operator can be used to redirect the input stream.

 ```